jomirusergiu/R_JSON/README.md

 R_JSON
 =================

-R_JSON is a small class for asynchronous fetching JSON data based on NSJSONSerialization algorithm, no matter wether it has an array or dictionary structure.
+R_JSON is a small class for asynchronous fetching JSON data based on NSJSONSerialization algorithm.

 Usage
 =============